blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 - 6.1.
 Advaita Vedanta (Monistic)
 	- By Shankaracharya
+	- a.k.a.
+Advaita-Vaada (Proposition of Non-Dualism), Abheda Darshana (Perspective of Non-Difference), Dvaita-Vaada-Pratisedha (Proposition against the Teaching of Dualism), Kevala-Advaita (Only Non-Dualism) and Maya-Vaada (The Proposition that Reality is an Illusion)
 - 6.2.
 Bheda Abheda Vedanta (Difference and Oneness)
 	- By Bhaskaracharya
 	- Individual self is both different and not different from Brahman